 Prior to the issuance of a relocation award, the Title Clearance Program will conduct a title study to ensure that the hurricane-damaged property is not encumbered by any liens or title issues that would prevent PRDOH from acquiring the hurricane-damaged property.
-If liens are discovered during the title search process, including mortgage liens, the relocation award funding will be held for the applicant for up to six (6) months and the applicant will be given an opportunity to resolve liens.
+If liens are discovered during the title search process, including mortgage liens that cannot be satisfied with the proceeds of the sale of the damaged property, the relocation award funding will be held for the applicant for up to six (6) months and the applicant will be given an opportunity to resolve liens.
 If the title search reveals that there are title issues with the hurricane -damaged property that may hinder PRDOH acquisition of the hurricane-damaged property, the relocation award funding will be held for up to six (6) months and the applicant will be referred to the Title Clearance Program to resolve title issues.